 Ikan Bilis Stock

-Making ikan bilis (anchovies) stock is fast and easy because unlike making chicken or vegetable stock, you just have to boil it for 10 minutes; prolonged boiling will result in a bitter taste.
+Making ikan bilis (anchovies) stock is fast and easy.
+Unlike making chicken or vegetable stock, you just have to simmer it for about 10-15 minutes; prolonged simmering is unnecessary and may result in a bitter taste.
 A container of ikan bilis stock is handy to keep in the fridge for making porridge, as soup bases for dishes (such as spinach in superior stock) or noodles soup (such as mee suah soup and fish ball noodle soup).

 Receive new recipes directly in your email box:

 The choice of ikan bilis is important.
 If you go to an Asian dried foods stall, you can ask the assistant which variety is the most ideal for stock making.
 I personally used the “Pangkor” variety which is good for soups.
 Wheras I use degutted ikan bilis for making ikan bilis powder, I use whole ikan bilis (head and tail in tact) for extra flavour in the soup stock.

 Rinse the ikan bilis (anchovies) in a few changes of water.
 This will reduce the excess saltiness.
 Ikan bilis come in vary degrees of saltiness depending on the type you buy and as a general guide, I recommend rinsing them in two changes of water; but if your ikan bilis is the extra-salty variety, you may need another 1-2 rinses.
 At the same time, do not over-rinse the ikan bilis or the stock will taste bland.

 2. In a pot, bring water to boil.
 Add washed ikan bilis, red dates and ginger to the pot.
 Simmer for 10 – 15 minutes.
 Do not simmer for too long or the broth may become bitter.

 3. Using a slotted ladle, remove ikan bilis, red dates and ginger.
 Strain the broth through a sieve.
 When the broth has cooled, transfer to a storing container.